-Our team has over 50 years’ experience in providing advice on family law issues, both inside and outside of the court process.
+Our Family Law Team has over 50 years’ experience providing advice on family law issues, both inside and outside of the court process.
 We provide effective representation and advice in negotiations and courtroom litigation, particularly in relation to complex family issues.
 We focus on solutions and results for you and your family.

 We have extensive experience in negotiating and drafting agreements, both for separating and non-separating spouses/couples.
-We have lawyers who practice collaborative family law, provide mediation and arbitration services.
+Our lawyers practice collaborative family law, provide mediation services and arbitration services.

 We have experience representing clients before various levels of court, including the Supreme Court of Nova Scotia, the Supreme Court of Nova Scotia (Family Division), the Nova Scotia Court of Appeal, the Supreme Court of Canada, the Family Court in the Province of Nova Scotia, and the Federal Court of Canada.

-Our team commits to providing high quality work and a collaborative approach to best meet our clients’ needs.
-We believe the benefits of our approach are threefold.
-First, our lawyers commit to a high level of organization and work product for each client’s matter.
-Second, we strive to reduce costs by distributing the work efficiently and seamlessly.
-Third, our lawyers can draw upon each other’s experiences, rather than work in isolation, to enhance the legal advice and services we provide.
+Our Family Law Team provides high quality services and a collaborative approach to best meet our clients’ needs.
+The benefits of our approach are threefold: first, our lawyers commit to a high level of organization and work product for each client’s matter; second, we strive to reduce costs by distributing the work efficiently and seamlessly; and, third, our lawyers can draw upon each other’s experiences, rather than work in isolation, to enhance the legal advice and services we provide.

-As one of the largest law firms in Halifax practicing family law, we are also able to offer our clients the benefits of a full-service law firm.
-Often family matters may overlap into the areas of law, such as real estate, criminal, wills & estates, corporate/business, or employment.
-Our team works closely with our other practice groups for our client’s best advantage.
+As one of the largest law firms in Halifax practicing family law, we offer our clients the benefits of a full-service law firm.
+Often family matters overlap into other areas of law, such as real estate, criminal, wills and estates, corporate/business, or employment.
+Our Family Law Team works closely with our other practice groups to best serve our clients.

 What to expect

-After our initial consultation, you may want to retain our firm to represent you.
-In a full retainer, we will represent you in all aspects of your legal matter including, communications/negotiations with the opposing side, communications with the court, written and oral submissions before the court or mediation, engagement of experts (where applicable), witness preparation, evidence and document preparation, and more.
-We will provide you with a detailed retainer letter setting out the specific terms of our retainer and ask you to pay a retainer fee, which is held in trust and applied to our statements of account as rendered.
+In a full retainer, we will represent you in all aspects of your legal matter including communications/negotiations with the opposing side, communications with the court, written and oral submissions before the court or mediation, engagement of experts (where applicable), witness preparation, evidence preparation, document preparation and more.
+We will provide you with a detailed retainer letter or email setting out the specific terms of our retainer and we generally ask you to pay a retainer fee, which is held in trust and applied to our statements of account as rendered.
 Our statements of account are primarily based on our hourly rate and the time spent working on your matter, plus disbursements and HST.

 Unbundled services & legal coaching